High-Functioning Anxiety Looks Like Success But Feels Like Survival

 While traditional anxiety may cause visible distress, high-functioning anxiety hides in plain sight.
-It often presents as relentless self-criticism, perfectionism, and a fear of failure, all masked by a polished exterior.
-In this post, we’ll walk through the 7 signs of high-functioning anxiety that often go unnoticed—even by the people experiencing them.
+It often manifests as relentless self-criticism, perfectionism, and a fear of failure, all concealed behind a calm, polished exterior.

 1. You’re “Successful,” But Never Satisfied

-“I was praised for being a top performer, but I couldn’t sleep without replaying every conversation I had that day,”
+“I was praised for being a top performer, but I couldn’t sleep without replaying every conversation I had that day.”

 Key signs: